All Writing Now, Reading Now events are hosted on Wichita State's main campus. All events are free and open to the public.

 Please join us for our final reading of the year as we honor Wichita State's 2019 Graduating class of MFA Creative Writing Students.
 Fiction Writers Matthew Garner, Chance Swaim, Annmarie Woods, and Josh Zimmerer and poets Katherine Amundsen, Nicole Byrne, Toni Loeffler, and Shannon Nakai will read selections from the work they've developed over their tenure at Wichita State.

 Thank you to our program partners:

-Department of English, Dorothy and Bill Cohen Honors College, Fairmount College of Liberal Arts and Sciences, Office of Academic Affairs, Ulrich Museum, University Libraries and Watermark Books & Cafe
+Department of English, Fairmount College of Liberal Arts and Sciences, Ulrich Museum, and Watermark Books & Cafe